-We request that INTERVU stockholders complete, date and sign the accompanying proxy and promptly return it in the accompanying postage-paid Shareowner Services], Attention: , or otherwise mail .
-Brokers holding shares in "street name" may vote the envelope to [Norwest Shareowner Services], Attention: it to them at shares only if the beneficial stockholder provides instructions on how to vote.
+We request that INTERVU stockholders complete, date and sign the accompanying proxy and promptly return it in the accompanying postage-paid envelope to Norwest Shareowner Services, Attention: Proxy Department, or otherwise mail it to them at P.O.
+Box 64854, Saint Paul, MN 55164.
+Brokers holding shares in "street name" may vote the shares only if the beneficial stockholder provides instructions on how to vote.
 Brokers will provide beneficial owners instructions on how to direct the brokers to vote the shares.
 All properly executed proxies that INTERVU receives prior to the vote at the special meeting, and that are not revoked, will be voted in accordance with the instructions indicated on the proxies.
 If no direction is indicated, the proxies will be voted to approve the merger agreement and the merger.
 The INTERVU board of directors does not currently intend to bring any other business before the special meeting and, so far as the INTERVU board of directors knows, no other matters are to be brought before the special meeting.
 If other business properly comes before the special meeting or any adjournment or postponement of the special meeting, the proxies will vote in accordance with INTERVU's management's own judgment.